soz-live/soz-live.github.io/index.md

 **SOZ** = Scripted ObjectZ
 **LIVE** = Lisp Interactive Visual Environment

+## Users

 **SOZ-LIVE** combines a modeller capable of creating complex Entities, including Parts and Assemblies, with a Node-based user interface (UI), **LIVE** to enable iterative modelling for Users.
+Refer to the [Users Introduction](/docs/users/intro.html) for more details.

+## Coders

 While being entirely written in Lisp, **SOZ-LIVE** combines the best of Functional, Object-Oriented & Scripting languages, giving creative power to Coders to extend and develop code using the project.
+Refer to the [Coders Introduction](/docs/coders/intro.html) for more details.

 ## Platforms